Policy of counteracting mobbing, discrimination and violence

 • intentional – violence is a deliberate human action and is aimed at controlling and subordinating the victim.

 • power imbalance – in a relationship one person has a distinct advantage over the other.
-She is stronger physically, mentally, materially, professionally, socially and uses this advantage to force someone to submit to her wishes.
+She is stronger physically, mentally, materially, professionally, and socially and uses this advantage to force someone to submit to her wishes.

 • violation of personal rights and rights – the perpetrator uses his advantage and violates the basic rights of the victim (e.g. the right to physical inviolability, dignity, respect, etc.) – he gives himself the right to offend, hit, criticize, take something or not give it.
-He does not take into account her needs, protests and feelings.
+He does not take into account her needs, protests, and feelings.

 What is direct discrimination?

-Direct discrimination is a situation in which a natural person is treated less favorably than another person in a comparable situation because of their sex, race, ethnic origin, nationality, religion, religious belief, disability, age or sexual orientation.
+Direct discrimination is a situation in which a natural person is treated less favorably than another person in a comparable situation because of their sex, race, ethnic origin, nationality, religion, religious belief, disability, age, or sexual orientation.

 What is indirect discrimination?